-A: Doctors will examine your penis, testicles, groin, and abdomen.
+A: Healthcare providers will examine your penis, testicles, groin, and abdomen.
 If they see anything unusual they will take a sample of tissue called a biopsy.
 From this biopsy they will determine whether or not you have penile cancer.

 Q: How is penile cancer treated?

-A: Men may have one or more of these treatments for penile cancer:
+A: Men may have 1 or more of these treatments for penile cancer:

 Q: Should everyone get a second opinion after a diagnosis of penile cancer?

-A: Many people with cancer get a second opinion from another doctor.
-These are some of the many reasons to get one:
+A: Many people with cancer get a second opinion from another healthcare provider.
+These are some of the many reasons to get a second opinion:

 Not feeling comfortable with the treatment decision